syn-jack-allen/prioriti-cdk/README.md

 These practices include

 - Git branch protections with GitHub Actions for CI/CD
-- Unit testing, integration testing and e2e testing
+- Unit, integration and e2e testing
 - IaC
 - Logging and observability principles
 - Automatic documentation deployment to Confluence